serd223/wasm_plugins/README.md

 Plugins can optionally export a `__deps` function which returns a null-terminated string that contains the list of plugins they depend on seperated by semicolons (';').

 The plugin names used in this functions are the same names that plugins export with their `__name` function.

+This export is optional and `Plugs::extract_metadata` will just skip calling a plugin's `__deps` if it doesn't export it.
 ```rs
 // Rust
 #[no_mangle]